Todd C. BarsumianMember

 Todd C. Barsumian has been named an Indiana Super Lawyer since 2018 by Super Lawyers in the area of Plaintiff's Personal Injury.
 Previously, he was selected by Super Lawyers as an Indiana Rising Star on four occasions.

 Todd was selected to The National Trial Lawyers Association: Top 40 under 40 for the State of Indiana.
 The National Trial Lawyers Association named Todd a “Top 100 Civil Plaintiff’s Attorney” in the State of Indiana.
 Todd is also a recipient of the Top 100 Attorneys Lifetime Achievement Award in Indiana and was selected to the National Association of Distinguished Counsel Nation's Top 1 Percent.

-Todd started his legal career at the Evansville law firm of Kahn, Dees, Donovan & Kahn, LLP, where he was a litigation partner typically hired to defend claims brought by the injured, including multiple cases that made it to the Indiana Supreme Court.
+Todd started his legal career at a large Evansville law firm where he was a litigation partner typically hired to defend claims brought by the injured, including multiple cases that made it to the Indiana Supreme Court.
 He chaired the Defense Trial Counsel of Indiana's Product Liability Section in 2007 and served on DTCI's Board of Directors from 2008 to 2010.

 Todd has an exceptionally wide range of litigation experience.
 He successfully represented a severely injured child in a negligence and product liability case that prompted a national recall of a product purchased off the shelf of a Tri-State retailer.
 He once defended corporations in similar cases and counseled manufacturers on product safety and recall issues.